acl-org/emnlp-2024/_pages/home.md

 ---

 ## Welcome!
-EMNLP 2024 will take place in Miami, Florida from **Nov 12th to Nov 16th, 2024**, at the Hyatt Regency Miami Hotel.
-More information will be announced soon.
+EMNLP 2024 took place in Miami, Florida from **Nov 12th to Nov 16th, 2024**, at the Hyatt Regency Miami Hotel.

 ## Hybrid Conference Hub
 EMNLP 2024 is live at [Underline](https://underline.io/events/469/reception).